The ultimate 3-week India itinerary: Exploring the best of India

 Nothing will quite prepare you for a sunrise at the majestic Taj Mahal.

-We recommend arriving before the crowds at 5:30am, which will give you the chance to experience the Taj Mahal in all her glory.
+We recommend arriving before the crowds at 5:30 am, which will give you the chance to experience the Taj Mahal in all her glory.
 Slowly walk the grounds, listening to the birdsong while admiring this wonder of the world.

 As the sun slowly rises, the marble facade of the Taj changes colour, adding to the experience.
 Head to the left-hand side of the Taj, to Kau Ban mosque, for the best view of sunset, which will rise directly behind the Taj from this point.

-As the Taj Mahal starts to get busier, slowly wander the impressive grounds, making the most of this once in a lifetime experience.
+As the Taj Mahal starts to get busier, slowly wander the impressive grounds, making the most of this once-in-a-lifetime experience.

-After a quick breakfast in Agra, head to Agra’s other famous attraction, the UNESCO World Heritage listed Agra Fort
+After a quick breakfast in Agra, head to Agra’s other famous attraction, the UNESCO World Heritage listed Agra Fort.

 AGRA FORT